 Parallel Texts: Matthew 14:13-21; Luke 9:10-17; John 6:1-14

 He tells the disciples to feed them.
-Of course the disciples object, citing the cost, and Jesus has them gather up what food they have and there are five loaves of bread and two fishes.
-You know the story, with five loaves of bread and two fishes, they feed five thousand people and have more leftovers than they started with.
+Of course, the disciples object citing the cost, and Jesus has them gather up what food they have and there are five loaves of bread and two fishes.
+You know the story, with five loaves of bread and two fishes they feed five thousand people and have more leftover than they started with.

 So, let’s take stock: Jesus teaches the Kingdom, heals the sick and lame, makes the blind see, chases out demons, forgives sins, raises the dead and now provides free meals?
 If you are a priest, a Pharisee or Herod, your political problems are getting worse!

 After feeding the five thousand, a murmur went through the crowd: “Surely this is the Prophet who is to come into the world.”
 Jesus knew they were about to seize Him and make Him king by force.
 (John 6:14-15) This is why the politicians, Herod, the Pharisees and priests, were so concerned about Him.
 They had two problems, first, they didn’t want to be replaced by Jesus, and they couldn’t have cared less if He was really the Messiah.
 Second, they had to be concerned about the Romans.
 Rome did not permit rebellion.
 They would allow a considerable amount of local autonomy and local rule, which as it turns out, was the secret to their success as an Empire.
 Rebellion, however, would be crushed with a brutality that had become well-known.
 Yes, these political types were in a tough spot.

 Jesus sent the disciples across the lake in the boat and sent the crowd home; all things considered, that might have been another miracle.
 Then, He went off to pray alone.
 That He did so is probably material enough for an entire lesson, for please take note: If Jesus had intended any sort of a Kingdom in this world, He could have had it right then and there.